ulitol97/comet/docs/2-validators/validator_config.md

 #### Schema

-SHaclEX Schema against which the validation will be performed for all items processed by this validator
+SHaclEX Schema against which the validation will be performed for all items processed by this validator.

 #### Trigger

-SHaclEX ValidationTrigger against which the validation will be performed for all items processed by this validator
+SHaclEX ValidationTrigger against which the validation will be performed for all items processed by this validator.

 ### Optional parameters